Using a Valuation for a Shareholder Buyout

 Approaches will often include the asset approach, which involves determining a value indication using the value of the business’s assets less the liabilities.
 Since the net asset value does not include the company’s intangible value, the asset value will often “set the floor” for any valuation.

-Tip: Normalizing adjustments can have a tremendous impact on value.
-Discuss with your valuator if they are appropriate for your situation.
+Tip: Normalizing Adjustments can have a tremendous impact on value.
+Discuss with your valuator if they are appropriate for your situation

 Using the Market Approach, the appraiser will use actual market transactions involving either sale of entire businesses or minority interests.
 This can provide objective, empirical data for developing value measures that apply to the valuation.
 This empirical data is critical in valuations for shareholder buyouts because it supports values derived under the income approach.